eudelvigio/recruitment-challenges/2.Calculator/readme.md

 - Calculator allows to put unlimited decimal separators ".", while maths only should allow one.
 This also leads to error with parseFloat functions.

+2. It seems the app is buggy...
+Could you fix it?

+I rewrite the application trying to fix detected issues while maintaining current structure.
+While at start I was thinking on dropping accumulator string for number, at the end I realise that js logic is too hard, and can lead to some extra errors (management of adding and showing "." in particular), so what I done is to assure that every variable maintain its type, and only in needed moments I make the conversion.
+Also, to avoid the issue about decimal numbers operation in js, I changed the application counting decimal numbers to perform only integer operations.

 ---

 # Payvision calculator